- B.S., University of Michigan

 - Ph.D., Howard University School of Social Work

 Dr. Tamarah Moss is Assistant Professor at the Graduate School of Social Work and Social Research (GSSWSR).
-Tamarah’s main research interests areas are threefold: 1) evaluation 2) community-based work with pregnant and parenting adolescents, LGBTQ+ and HIV positive communities; and 3) social work education, across the United States and internationally.
+Tamarah’s main research interest areas are threefold: 1) evaluation 2) community-based work with pregnant and parenting adolescents, LGBTQ+ and HIV positive communities; and 3) social work education and pedagogy, across the United States and internationally.

-Dr. Moss is currently now at work on two research studies.
-The first study is leading the external evaluation of hospital-based trauma-informed education, care and treatment services.
-The second study is focused on a pilot preparatory program featuring graduate-level social work research education, and assessment of student and faculty perspectives.
+Dr. Moss is currently now at work on three research studies.
+The first study she is lead evaluator for an external mixed-method evaluation of a pediatric hospital’s trauma-informed education, care and treatment services.
+The second study is leading the development and implementation of pilot preparatory program.
+This study is focused on determining ways to enhance graduate-level social work research education, through a mixed-method assessment of student and faculty perspectives.
+The third study is as a collaborator on a community-college partnership study.
+Through qualitative methods, the knowledge, attitudes, and beliefs of trauma informed care among human services staff at a human services organization with implications to practice, are being explored.

 In addition to her work in the United States, Dr. Moss has extensive experience in international settings, including activities in the Caribbean and South Africa.
 As a part of the 2019-2020 cohort of scholars in the Leaders in Equitable Evaluation and Diversity (LEEAD) program, Tamarah supported IMPAQ International during an international qualitative data analysis and reporting activity.